 Perhaps other regions stock a brand of lower temp pasteurized milk.
 Ideally, you’d go for a vat pasteurized brand, though I didn’t find anything like that at my Walmart perhaps you’ll have better luck in your region.
 If you can’t find vat pasteurized next go for whole milk that simply isn’t ultra-pasteurized and hormone free if you can find it.
 Never choose 2% or skim milk.

 So being certified organic is the lesser concern here, though I’m still concerned.
-Non-organic milk is produced by factory farmed cows eating the same GMO grains we we over in the previous post on Walmart beef.
-Not a good long term choice.
+Non-organic milk is produced by factory farmed cows eating the same GMO grains we talked about over in the previous post on Walmart beef.

 What about cheese and other dairy products?